CODT 1.0 Atlantic

 #"Promoted Headers" = Table.PromoteHeaders(#"Changed Type", [PromoteAllScalars=true])

-Just like SQL and SPARQL, M is a declarative language.
-We simply define the WHAT we want, without concern of HOW Power Query accomplishes the transformation.
+Like SQL and SPARQL, M is a declarative language.
+We define what we want without concern for how Power Query accomplishes the transformation.

 For the Atlantic version of CODT, Power Query eliminated error-prone macros and transformation procedures.